Attero Dominatus

-Attero Dominatus is the second studio album by Swedish heavy metal band Sabaton, as well as the first to feature keyboardist Daniel Mÿhr.
+Attero Dominatus is the second studio album by the Swedish power metal band Sabaton, as well as the first to feature keyboardist Daniel Mÿhr.
 The album reached 16th place on the Swedish album charts, remaining in the listings for seven weeks.

 A video for the title track was shot in Umeå, Sweden, by Nocturnal Rites' drummer Owe Lingvall.
 For the recording, the band wore camouflage gear, and singer Joakim Brodén donned a vest with metal plates, both features which came to be part of the band's regular stage gear from that point on.

 In 2010, the album was re-released on German label Nuclear Blast with five bonus tracks, under the title Attero Dominatus Re-Armed.

 Lyrics

 As with the Primo Victoria album, the lyrics on Attero Dominatus deals with different war subjects.
 "Nuclear Attack" deals with the atomic bombings of Hiroshima and Nagasaki, "Rise of Evil" with the rise of the Third Reich and Adolf Hitler.
 "We Burn" deals with the Bosnian genocide from the perspective of Radovan Karadžić and other perpetrators of the massacre.
 The song "Back in Control" deals with the Falklands War.
 "In the Name of God" is about terrorism, especially religious terrorism.